epferrari/dotfiles/README.md

 ## Credits

-This project is a fork of Ryan Bates' dotfiles, and borrowed significantly from Drew Olson's vim_dotfiles, in addition to dozens of other sources.
+This project is a fork of Ryan Bates' dotfiles, integrates oh-my-zsh, and borrows significantly from Drew Olson's vim_dotfiles, in addition to dozens of other sources.